aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/working-with-fields-in-ruby/insert-nested-fields-in-ruby/_index.md

 builder.write(" <> ")
 builder.insertField("NUMPAGES")
 builder.write(" \"See Next Page\" \"Last Page\" ")
-\# Finally update the outer field to recalcaluate the final value.
+\# Finally update the outer field to recalculate the final value.
 Doing this will automatically update
 \# the inner fields at the same time. field.update()
 \# Save the document.